neondatabase/website/content/docs/connect/connection-pooling.md

 ### Understanding prepared statements

 A prepared statement in Postgres allows for the optimization of an SQL query by defining its structure once and executing it multiple times with varied parameters.
-Here's an SQL-level example to illustrate, but please note that direct SQL-level `PREPARE` and `EXECUTE` are not supported with PgBouncer (see [below](#use-prepared-statements-with-pgbouncer)).
+Here's an SQL-level example to illustrate.
+Note that direct SQL-level `PREPARE` and `EXECUTE` are not supported with PgBouncer (see [below](#use-prepared-statements-with-pgbouncer)), so you can't use this query from the SQL editor.
+It is meant to give you a clear idea of how a prepared statement works.
+Refer to the protocol-level samples below to see how this SQL-level example translates to different protocol-level examples.

 ```sql
 PREPARE fetch_plan (TEXT) AS